 Next, all the mice were then put together into the same cages.
 Mice are filthy creatures that poop anywhere and then wallow around in it.
 The researchers knew they’d be exchanging germs.
 Eventually bacteria from the lean mice invaded the intestines of the fat mice and vice versa.

 Now get this: The fatter mice’s metabolism improved, while the thin mice weren’t affected.
 And the fatter mice also did even better if they were given a high fiber diet with a bit less fat.
-[Study: The right bacteria might help fight obesity] (D.Link)
+[Makeup of an individual’s gut bacteria may play role in weight loss, Mayo study suggests]

 The obvious conclusion is we must keep our gut bacteria diverse and healthy.